Looking for free things to do in Miami? You have come to the right place!

 The famous Metromover is the best way of accessing the greater downtown Miami area!

-It is an electrically powered free mode of public transportation established in 1986 and transports nearly 40,000 passengers per day.
+It is an electrically powered free public transportation established in 1986 and transports nearly 40,000 passengers daily.
 Although it is a common mode of transportation for locals, it is also a great way for tourists to escape the heat!

 Please remember that the Metromover does not go into South Beach (Miami Beach) or Wynwood and only stays in the downtown area.